Daysan River

 The Daysan River (also spelt Daisan and known in Arabic as Al-Jullab or as Daysan) was the name of a perennial river that flowed through the city of Urfa (historically called Edessa and known in Arabic and Syriac as al-Ruha') in the Arabian Plate.

 A combination of 25 streams, it ran through Urfa and Harran (ancient Carrhae) before joining the Balikh river (also spelt Belichas), one of the largest tributaries to the Euphrates, at ancient Dabanas (modern Dibni) in Raqqa in the Eastern Mediterranean conifer-sclerophyllous-broadleaf forests ecoregion.
 Today it runs dry before reaching the Balikh, and numerous dried-up wells in the old city of Harran suggest that the water table may have been significantly higher in the past.

 The Syriac writer Bardaisan takes his name from the river, as it is said he was born on its banks the very day his mother migrated to Urfa.

 Name

 Historically it was known as the Scirtus (Σκίρτος) meaning "skipping or jumping", in reference to its rapid course and its frequent overflowings that occurred during the winter, in stark contrast to its calm waters in the summer.
 Its modern name is the Syriac translation of the Greek σκιρτάω, literally meaning "dancing".

-The Syriac writer Bardaisan takes his name from the river, as it is said he was born on its banks the very day his mother migrated to Urfa.